- Become a Member

-8. At least fifty percent of the colleges with chapters will submit nominations for the All-USA Academic Team.
+- At least fifty percent of the institutions with chapters will submit nominations for the All-USA Academic Team.

-2. Headquarters will provide five scholarships to pay registration fees, three for advisors each from different colleges to attend the International Advisor Education Conference and International Convention and two for students each from different colleges to attend the Officer Academy and International Convention.
+- Headquarters will provide five scholarships to pay registration fees, three for advisors each from different institutions to attend the International Advisor Education Conference and International Convention and two for students each from different institutions to attend the Officer Academy and International Convention.
 (Pre-conferences/Academies must be attended in addition to the Convention in order to use the scholarships).

 Adopted by the Phi Theta Kappa Board of Directors, January 2000: